awsdocs/aws-opsworks-user-guide/doc_source/registered-instances-register-walkthrough.md

      --ssh-private-key [key-file] i-f1245d10
    ```
 **Note**
-You must set the region to the AWS OpsWorks Stacks service's endpoint region, not the stack's region, if the stack is within a classic region associated with the `us-east-1` regional endpoint\.
-AWS OpsWorks Stacks determines the stack's region from the stack ID\.
+You must set the Region to the AWS OpsWorks Stacks service's endpoint Region, not the stack's Region, if the stack is within a classic Region associated with the `us-east-1` regional endpoint\.
+AWS OpsWorks Stacks determines the stack's Region from the stack ID\.

 1. The command template contains several user\-specific argument values, which are indicated by brackets and must be replaced with appropriate values\.
 Copy the command template to a text editor and edit it as follows\.
 **Important**
 The IAM user that is created during the registration process is required throughout the life of a registered instance\.
 Deleting the user causes the AWS OpsWorks Stacks agent to be unable to communicate with the service\.
-To help prevent problems managing registered instances in the event that the IAM user is accidentally deleted, add the `--use-instance-profile` parameter to your `register` command to use the instance's built\-in instance profile instead\.
+To help prevent problems managing registered instances in the event that the user is accidentally deleted, add the `--use-instance-profile` parameter to your `register` command to use the instance's built\-in instance profile instead\.
 Adding the `--use-instance-profile` parameter also prevents errors from occurring when you rotate AWS account access keys every 90 days \(a recommended best practice\), because it prevents mismatches between the access keys available to the AWS OpsWorks agent and required IAM user\.
    + Replace *key file* with the fully qualified path of the private key file for the Amazon EC2 key pair that you saved when you created the instance\.

      You can use a relative path, if you prefer\.